-Outback camping in Australia is one of the best options to see all Australian wonders while you are driving.
-The distances between the attractions are sometimes huge, so in some cases you have to stop for the night in the middle of nowhere.
+Outback camping in Australia is one of the best options to see all Australian wonders while driving.
+The distances between the attractions are sometimes huge, so in some cases, you have to stop for the night in the middle of nowhere.
 It is important to know how to set up your camp.
 Everything we covered here is based on our experience.

 Pick a safe camping spot

 When travelling, there are endless options to set your camp.
 However, It is important to set it properly as it will serve as your home for the next few days.

 When setting our camp, you always look for:

 - water source – you should always carry spare water, but if you have a natural water source, you can use it for washing up dishes or swimming